c-perezi/c-perezi/README.md

-# C. Pérez - Portfolio Website
+# Welcome to my GitHub profile

-Personal portfolio and blog showcasing my work in software engineering, DevOps, and  AI research.
+I'll be showcasing some of my work in software engineering, DevOps, and  AI research.

 ## About

 I'm a Software Engineer specializing in CI/CD pipeline orchestration and DevOps practices.
-Currently completing my Master's degree in Industrial Engineering with a focus on ethical machine learning and artificial intelligence.
+Currently completing my Master's degree in Industrial Engineering.

 This site serves as a platform to share my projects, insights, and research in:

 - DevOps & CI/CD automation
 - Ethical AI and responsible machine learning
 - Software engineering best practices
+- Other cool tech stuff :)

 ## Contact